knpuniversity/behat/knpu/behat-loves-mink.md

 ## Free Behat Steps

-First, in `FeatureContext` I had you extend `MinkContext` class.
+First, in `FeatureContext` I had you extend `MinkContext`.
 Remove that now.

 When we run Behat, it needs to know *all* of the step definition language that's available.
 You can see that list by passing a `-dl` to the Behat command: